danielcalvolopez/kitt-task/README.md

-This task required to develop a feature to calculate the price of a room for a given period of time (in seconds) with four different tariffs.
+This task required to develop a feature to calculate the price of a room for a given period of time (in minutes) with four different tariffs.

 The pricing function should use the cheapest rate for given duration.